abinit/abinit/doc/tutorial/spin.md

 (l+1/2 and l-1/2 of degeneracy 2l+2 and 2l).
 After pseudization, the associated wave functions can be recovered by adding to usual pseudo-potential projectors a spin-orbit term of the generic form $v(r).|l,s\rangle L.S \langle l,s|$.
-Not all potentials include this additional term, but the HGH type pseudopotentials do systematically.
+Not all potentials include this additional term,  if you use the pseudopotentials from pseudodojo, you have to choose those generated in a fully relativistic option (with "FR" in the name, "SR" means semi-relativistic).

 In a plane wave calculation, the wavefunctions will be two-component spinors, that is they will have a spin-up and a spin-down component, and these components will be coupled.
-This means the size of the Hamiltonian matrix is quadrupled.
+This means the size of the Hamiltonian matrix is quadrupled and the CPU time will be enlarged.

 We will consider here a heavier atom than Iron: *Tantalum*.
-You will have to change the "files" file accordingly, as we want to use the
-potential: *73ta.hghsc*.
-It is a HGH pseudopotential, with semicore states.
-Replace the last line of the tspin_x.files by

-    ../../../Psps_for_tests/73ta.hghsc

-You can copy the file *$ABI_TESTS/tutorial/Input/tspin_5.in* in *Work_spin*.
+You can copy the file *$ABI_TESTS/tutorial/Input/tspin_5.abi* in *Work_spin* and run the calculation.

-{% dialog tests/tutorial/Input/tspin_5.in %}
+{% dialog tests/tutorial/Input/tspin_5.abi %}

-Change accordingly the file names in *tspin_x.files*, then run the calculation.
-It takes about 20 secs on a recent computer.

 The input file contains one new variable: